SaadAAkash/android-interview-essentials/README.md

 <details>
 <summary><strong>When do we need a Parcelables and when a Bundle?
 Explain a scenario.</strong></summary>
-When you don't want your data to be modified use LiveData If you want to modify your data later use MutableLiveData.
+Parcelables and Bundles are usually used to transfer data between activities.
+To transfer primitive data types we use Bundle and for complex object types we use Parcelable.
-A scenario of fetching data from an API needs a MutableLiveData where there are changes in data.
-This fetched data then can be stored in a LiveData if there's no requirement to change it afterwards & just use cases of using it for the view purposes.
+In a scenario of sending a String from one activity to another a Bundle object can be used.
+But in case of sending an ArrayList, Bundle can not be used.
+In this case we need to use Parcelable.
 </details>

 <details>